mikemountain/fantasy-football-scoreboard/README.md

 # fantasy-football-scoreboard
 ![I promise to change this picture when I actually build my own](imgs/Scoreboard.jpg)

 Display your favourite fantasy football team score on an raspberry pi powered LED matrix.
-Currently supports 64x32 boards only, and the Sleeper fantasy platform.
+Currently supports 64x32 boards only, and EITHER the Sleeper OR YAHOO fantasy platforms!
+We have Yahoo!!!

+### NFL LED Scoreboard
+Hey, I also made an [nfl-led-scoreboard](https://github.com/mikemountain/nfl-led-scoreboard), which you really should go check out and star.
+Because, let's face it, you're gonna hate seeing your fantasy team after a while.

 ### Credit and inpsiration
 This project was inspired by the [nhl-led-scoreboard](https://github.com/riffnshred/nhl-led-scoreboard), who based THEIR project off of the [mlb-led-scoreboard](https://github.com/MLB-LED-Scoreboard/mlb-led-scoreboard).
 Go check them out, and start watching hockey if you don't already (and baseball too but I love hockey more (go Leafs!)).